 In 2003, continuing to grow the company in a positive direction, Rowmark announced the creation of a new custom products division called Premier Material Concepts (PMC).
 The PMC division specializes in the manufacture of customized plastic sheet and roll stock for the thermoforming market.
 With an emphasis on customization, PMC's mission is to offer effective solutions to the demanding needs of the market.

 2007 marked a new chapter in Rowmark's history.
 It was announced late in 2006 that management and members of the Kremer family had agreed to a deal with Clearview Capital, giving the private equity firm a controlling interest in the company with senior management.
-All Rowmark staff remained intact and the Kremer family continued to have a minority interest.
+All Rowmark staff remained intact.

-In April of 2009, Rowmark launched ClearPath Signage Systems as a new sign supply division to service the needs of the interior architectural signage market.
-ClearPath offers a modular way finding system, plastic and aluminum frames, stand-offs, cable hanging systems and a variety of other sign supplies.
+2009 was a busy year for the company.
+In April, Rowmark launched a new sign supply division to service the needs of the interior architectural signage market with way finding systems, plastic and aluminum frames, stand-offs, cable hanging systems and a variety of other sign supplies.

-Also in April 2009, Rowmark acquired Troy Industries, Inc., a decorative films manufacturer located in Trenton, NC.
+Also in April 2009, Rowmark acquired Troy Industries, Inc., a decorative films manufacturer located in Trenton, North Carolina.
 This move would provide Rowmark with new market opportunities, as well as vertical integration.
-Troy Industries has since been repositioned as Color Path Technologies.
+Troy Industries has since been repositioned as PMC Specialty Products.

 In July 2009, Rowmark acquired Delmar Products' Engravable Division.
 Rowmark consolidated the production of the Delmar brand with its own line of laminated sheet products for the awards, engraving and signage industry, and the products are now produced at Rowmark's manufacturing and administrative headquarters in Findlay, Ohio.

 On June 30, 2011, Rowmark acquired Southtech Plastics, Inc. as part of its strategy to develop a decorative plastics platform.
-Formerly located in New Bern, North Carolina, the newly-positioned Southtech Decorative Laminations has relocated its operations into the Color Path Technologies facility in Trenton, North Carolina.
-The synergies between PMC, CPT and SDL bring a one-stop-shop to the markets served, specializing in custom extruded sheet and roll stock, the production of decorative and pigmented films and foils, and expertise in lamination.
+Formerly located in New Bern, North Carolina, the Southtech Decorative Laminations has since been relocated and merged with the operation in Trenton, North Carolina.
+The synergies between PMC and PMC Specialty Products bring a one-stop-shop to the markets served, specializing in custom extruded sheet and roll stock, the production of decorative and pigmented films and foils, and expertise in lamination.